The Rise of International Finance Centres

 Accompanying imagery brings up tropical Caribbean destinations in which greased whiten linen suit wearing mafioso types hand over briefcases full of unmarked currency to a local attorney who launders the money through an intricate series of offshore transfers.

 The exaggerations, largely conjured up through Hollywood blockbusters, fills the head with such conceptualizations by exploiting the publics craving for tabloid-like headlines.
 As if often the case, the reality is a far cry from the romanticized picture captured by the camera.

 The offshore industry is largely a result of the increasingly globalized nature of the world's financial and commercial systems that have all but demolished territorial boundaries.
 This opening gave way for the utilization of local resources for global demand opening up once localized areas of commerce to an international market.

-As a result, companies with business and financial transactions that were mostly trans-national, became aware of the purposelessness of paying taxes in high-tax jurisdiction.
+As a result, companies with business and financial transactions that were mostly trans-national, became aware of the purposelessness of paying taxes in high-tax jurisdictions.
 Like any self-fulfilling liberal economy, wherever there is a demand, a supplier is never far behind - and offshore tax-efficient structures filled that gap.

 The inherent nature of a liberalizing global financial system is that it brings forth innovation by continuing to reinvent itself both from within and in response to the continually shifting global climatic forces.

 Far from how it is often characterized, the offshore industry grew as a natural and viable response to the changing global economic landscape.